kyopark2014/mcp-manus/application/planner.md

 [ ] Navigate site A and collect information
 [ ] Download relevant materials from site B

-4. Reporter: Write final report
-[ ] Summarize key findings
-[ ] Interpret analysis results
-[ ] Write conclusions and recommendations

 Incorrect plan example (DO NOT USE):
 1. Task_tracker: Create work plan
-2. Researcher: Investigate first topic
-3. Researcher: Investigate second topic (X - should be merged with previous step)
+2. Researcher: Investigate first topic previous step)
-4. Coder: Load data
+3. Coder: Load data
-5. Coder: Visualize data (X - should be merged with previous step)
+4. Coder: Visualize data (X - should be merged with previous step)
 </plan_exanple>

 <task_status_update>
 - Update checklist items based on the given 'response' information.
 - If an existing checklist has been created, it will be provided in the form of 'full_plan'.
-- When each agent completes a task, update the corresponding checklist item
+- When each tool completes a task, update the corresponding checklist item
 - Change the status of completed tasks from [ ] to [x]
 - Additional tasks discovered can be added to the checklist as new items
 - Include the completion status of the checklist when reporting progress after task completion